netkicorp/transactid-library-python/README.md

         merchant_data=merchant_data,
     )

-This will provide you with a serialized binary string that you can then send to someone and let them know you gave them money.
+This will provide you with a serialized binary string that you can then send to someone and to them know you gave them money.

 When you are on the receiving end of one of those binary strings you can do the following to parse one.